acn-sbuad/avanade-workshop/README.md

 ![Select trigger](images/select_trigger.png)

-Then click "Test / run"
+Then click "Code + Test"

 From the "Code + Test" view you can trigger functions (1) and see live logs(2).
 ![Function trigger & logs](images/trigger_logs_azure.png)